 The key to sales is building relationships.
 The best sales reps know how to locate their target audience and understand their needs and pain points.
-As the year from Hades, otherwise known as 2020, draws to a close, you may be thinking about new sales strategies for your business to employ next quarter.
+As the year from Hades, otherwise known as 2020, draws to a close, you may be thinking about new strategies for your business to employ next quarter.
 If you haven’t been using it already, LinkedIn Sales Navigator is an effective tool to implement into your sales and prospecting strategy.

 What is LinkedIn Sales Navigator?